ericdnbn/cnn-image-classifier-melanoma/README.md

 - I recommend that this model be used as part of the clinical diagnosis of skin lesions.

-- If a skin lesion is clinically diagnosed as benign, I recommend that this model is not used, as medical professional's precision when it comes to diagnosing       benign lesions is over 99%.
+- If a skin lesion is clinically diagnosed as benign, I recommend that this model is not used, as medical professional's precision when it comes to diagnosing       benign lesions is over 99%%.

-- If a lesion is clinically diagnosed as malignant, and the model predicts it to be benign, I recommend that the clinical diagnosis be rejected, as the model is     not even half of a percent less precise than medical professionals in clinically diagnosing a lesion to be benign.
+- If a lesion is clinically diagnosed as malignant, and the model predicts it to be benign, I recommend that the clinical diagnosis be rejected, as the model is     not even half of a percent less precise than medical professionals in clinically diagnosing a lesion to be benign at 98.63%.

 - If a lesion is clinically diagnosed as malignant, and the model predicts it to be malignant or unknown, I recommend that the clinical diagnosis be confirmed, as   the model only misdiagnoses benign lesions as either malignant or unknown 4.80% of the time.